-By acknowledging the complexities that exist around living on Unceded land, we can start a lifetime of work to decolonize ourselves.
-Get to know the place where you live by learning about the history of the place, the People of that place and about all of the beings who lived on that land and who still do.
-Do this all slowly, and with care, so as not to perpetuate colonialism and the taking and stealing of land and knowledge.
+By acknowledging the complexities surrounding living on Unceded land, we can start a lifetime of work to decolonize ourselves.
+We believe in getting to know where we live by learning the history, the people of that place, and about all of the beings who lived on that land and who still do.
+Doing this with care to prevent perpetuating colonialism and the taking and stealing of land and knowledge.

-By having strong relationships with the bio-region that surrounds us we can better understand our role within it.
-Our curriculum includes wildlife tracking, edible and medicinal plants, bird ID and understanding bird language, naturalist skills as well as survival skills.
-All of these situated within the bio-region that we are in.
+By having strong relationships with the bio-region surrounding us, we can better understand our role within it.
+Our curriculum includes wildlife tracking, edible and medicinal plants, bird ID and understanding bird language, naturalist skills, and survival skills.
+All of these are situated within the bio-region that we are in.

-We honour that each person learns in different ways and we honour all of the different ways that we can mentor.
-Our staff all have various and diverse backgrounds with many combined years of being teachers and nature mentors.
-We also have a myriad of backgrounds and experience within the families that come to our programs. and no one has ever been turned away from one of our programs for lack of funds.
+We honour that each person learns in different ways, and we honour all of the different ways that we can mentor.
+Our team comes from various backgrounds, with many combined years of being teachers and nature mentors.
+We also have a myriad of backgrounds and experiences within the families that come to our programs, and no one has ever been turned away from one of our programs for lack of funds.

 Reverence and Gratitude

-Our teachings are grounded in gratitude, deep respect and reverence for the earth.
+Our teachings are grounded in gratitude, deep respect, and reverence for the earth.
 Our learners become grounded in this practice.
-Through gratitude and reverence for the natural world, we can begin to see the strengths and gifts in each child and enable them to discover and share their gifts with the rest of the world.
+Through gratitude and reverence for the natural world, we see each child’s strengths and gifts and enable them to discover and share their gifts with the rest of the world.
 We foster the individual expression of each child, allowing them to be honoured for who they are.

-We want to create an intergenerational community of naturalists from children through elders.
+We aim to create an intergenerational community of naturalists from children through elders.
 We are working to create a culture where our students become mentors of future students.
-Our hope is that this generation of children will be so strongly connected to the natural world that they will fully understand their place within it.
+We hope that this generation of children will be so strongly connected to the natural world that they will fully understand their place within it.

 Emotional and Social Awareness

-When we are able to express our feelings and feel safe doing so, we begin creating self-awareness and showing empathy for others.
+When we express our feelings and feel safe doing so, we begin creating self-awareness and showing empathy for others.
 We can regulate our emotions, name them, and ask for the support we need.
 We can address conflict constructively and consider other people’s feelings.
-Role modeling this for children, and giving them opportunities to put this into action will enable their emotional literacy and connection to their emotions to flourish.
+Role modeling this for children and giving them opportunities to put this into action will enable their emotional literacy and connection to their emotions to flourish.